17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 Gateway Arch National Park

 Ready to hit the top place to visit in St. Louis?
-Set your sights on Gateway Arch National Park.
+Let’s set our sights on Gateway Arch National Park.
 Perched on the shores of the Mississippi River in Downtown St. Louis, this historic site marks the starting point of the Lewis and Clark Expedition of 1804 and the beginning of Westward expansion.

 Gateway Arch National Park

-Gateway Arch National Park may be the smallest national park in the US – but it’s got something really big going for it: its namesake, the Gateway Arch.
-Prepare to be awed by this downtown skyline icon!
+Gateway Arch National Park may be the smallest national park in the US, but it’s got something really big going for it: its namesake, the Gateway Arch.
+Prepare to be awed by this downtown skyline icon.
+(We certainly were!)

 Explore the on-site museum to learn more about the region’s history, pop into the gift shop, then hop aboard a paddle-wheel boat for a narrated scenic cruise down the Mississippi River.